AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ### `timeout`

-The `timeout` mechanism allow you to specify the `timeout` for a given GraphQL endpoint.
+The `timeout` mechanism allows you to specify the `timeout` for a given GraphQL endpoint.

 ```json
 {